 1.1.4.
-DIVERSITY, EQUITY, INCLUSION, AND ACCESSIBILITY STATEMENT
+DIVERSITY AND INCLUSION STATEMENT

-The American Academy of Forensic Sciences embraces the contributions from its diverse membership who hold varied ideas, beliefs, and experiences that benefit our organization as well as the greater forensic science community.
-The AAFS: (1) is dedicated to fostering and maintaining a community that accepts, respects, and values diversity to include ethnicity/ ancestry/self-identified race, national origin, gender and gender identify, sexual orientation, socioeconomic status, age, religion, and (dis)ability regardless of individual identity, condition, status, expression, or belief, notwithstanding Academy ethical standards; (2) honors both the commonalities and differences of our community; (3) is committed to ensuring our community has equal access to resources, programs, and events; and (4) will help to facilitate productive dialog so that all can thrive in a safe and open environment.
-The AAFS believes that embracing diversity, and providing equity, inclusion, and accessibility, improves the Academy for all members.
-As such, the AAFS has a zero-tolerance for discrimination of any kind.
+The American Academy of Forensic Sciences embraces the benefits, assets, and contributions of diversity of its members who hold varied ideas, beliefs, and experiences.
+The AAFS (1) is committed to fostering and maintaining an inclusive community that accepts, respects, and values diversity to include ethnicity/ancestry/self-identified race, national origins, gender and gender identify, sexual orientation, socioeconomic status, age, religion, political views, and disability; (2) honors both the commonalities and differences of all members of our community; and (3) will help to facilitate productive dialogue and inclusivity so that all members can thrive in a safe and open environment.
+The AAFS believes that diversity and inclusion provide an improved environment through shared values of all members, which benefits our organization as well as the greater forensic science community.
+As such, the AAFS has no tolerance for discrimination of any kind.